 While my appearance wasn’t that different, it was refreshing, and it was on trend.
-Pumped on the adrenaline of change, and seeing people everywhere (Instagram) chopping their locks, Idecided to go even shorter.
+Pumped on the adrenaline of change, and seeing people everywhere (Instagram) chopping their locks, I decided to go even shorter.
 I marched back to Aveda and paid another $20 for a different student to cut my hair.
-As I was explaining that I prefer not to have a blunt chop to my ends, a teacher came over to inspect the situation, and in one swift motion, misunderstood my request and gave me a sweeping, asymmetrical, undesirable chop.
+As I was explaining that I prefer not to have a blunt finish to my ends, a teacher came over to inspect the situation, and in one swift motion, misunderstood my request and gave me a sweeping, asymmetrical, undesirable chop.

 “Yeah, yeah, I got it” she said.
 Once again I found myself sitting on the toilet, away from a mirror, while a family member took scissors to my head.
 This wasn’t the first time Rachael had cut my hair.
 Over the years she had given me a number trims, all of them relatively uneven, but they did the job, I wasn’t too nervous about it.
-But 30 minutes in I began to wonder with concern and frustration what was taking so long.
-I hadn’t dare to put my hands up to feel the length yet, but as I turned to ask her what she was doing, I saw a reflection in a picture frame behind the toilet.
+But 30 minutes into the current haircut I began to wonder with concern and frustration what was taking so long.
+I hadn’t dare put my hands up to feel the length of my hair yet, but as I turned to ask her what she was doing, I saw a reflection in a picture frame behind the toilet.
 I jumped up to the mirror only to affirm my worst nightmare.
 My hair wasn’t just at my chin level, but slightly above it, a horribly unflattering look for thick curly hair on a square jaw line with a natural born double chin.

 My hair was short, uneven, and I was going to Ohio to meet my boyfriends entire family in two days.
 With few options in front of me, I grew confident in the mini-ponytail and microscopic bun, these hairstyles imitating the role the cotton headband once played, hiding my regretful decision until it grew out.

 I wish I could say that was the last bad experience with haircuts I had.
-And believe it or not, in the last few years I’ve had a lot of really great hair experiences, like dying it pink, having my boyfriend give me an ombre (which surprisingly worked out really well), and a mature, professional haircut to amend the damage of both of those dye jobs.
+And believe it or not, in the last few years I’ve had a lot of really great hair experiences, like getting it dyed pink, having my boyfriend give me an ombre (which surprisingly worked out really well), and a mature, professional haircut to amend the damage of both of those dye jobs.
 But just last month, in a desperate act to do away with my split ends, I went into a Supercuts as I was running errands.
 I don’t even think the woman cutting my hair was looking at what she was doing.
 The whole experience lasted about 5 minutes, and I thanked her as I left, my shampooed wet hair in a bun, knowing that when I got home I would most likely discover a botch job.

 Besides impatience, I think my impulsive habit of putting trust in the hands of questionable strangers comes from my tendency to over empathize and under communicate.
-I hate confrontation, so even after the worst hair cuts or the tightest updo secured with entirely too much hairspray, I grit my teeth until I’m at least out the front door of the salon and can cry and moan in melodramatic privacy.
+I hate confrontation, so even after the worst hair cut or the tightest updo secured with entirely too much hairspray, I grit my teeth until I’m at least out the front door of the salon and can cry and moan in melodramatic privacy.